MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/New-AzureStorageKey.md

 ```

 ## DESCRIPTION
-The **New-AzureStorageKey** cmdlet regenerates the primary or secondary key for an azure_2 Storage account.
+The **New-AzureStorageKey** cmdlet regenerates the primary or secondary key for an Azure Storage account.
 It returns an object that contains the storage account name, primary key, and secondary key as properties.

 ## EXAMPLES